Graph Burning: Bounds and Hardness: Introduction

-Even though the concept of graph burning was introduced recently, a similar message-transmitting problem on hypercubes was studied by Alon~\cite{Alon1992TransmittingCube} based on a real-world application from Intel.
-They proved that an $n$-dimensional hypercube has the burning number $\ceil*{\frac{n}{2}}+1$, and this line of research was further extended by a few researchers~\cite{ Ho1996Transmitting,Jwo1994TransmittingDelay,Liu1996Routing}.
+Although graph burning was recently introduced, Alon~\cite{Alon1992TransmittingCube} studied a similar message-transmitting problem in a communication-theoretic setting and found that the burning number of an $n$-dimensional hypercube is $\ceil*{\frac{n}{2}}+1$.
+This line of research was further extended~\cite{Ho1996Transmitting,Jwo1994TransmittingDelay,Liu1996Routing}.